eugenia1984/IA/element-of-ai/01-what-is-ai.md

 In both of the above cases, we’d be wrong.

-```
-Note

-Watch out for “suitcase words”
+### Note: Watch out for “suitcase words”

 [Marvin Minsky](https://en.wikipedia.org/wiki/Marvin_Minsky), a cognitive scientist and one of the greatest pioneers in AI, coined the term suitcase word for terms that carry a whole bunch of different meanings that come along even if we intend only one of them.
 Using such terms increases the risk of misinterpretations such as the ones above.

+It is important to realize that intelligence is not a single dimension like temperature.
+You can compare today’s temperature to yesterday’s, or the temperature in Helsinki to that in Rome, and tell which one is higher and which is lower.
+We even have a tendency to think that it is possible to rank people with respect to their intelligence – that’s what the intelligence quotient (IQ) is supposed to do.
+However, in the context of AI, it is obvious that different AI systems cannot be compared on a single axis or dimension in terms of their intelligence.
+Is a chess-playing algorithm more intelligent than a spam filter, or is a music recommendation system more intelligent than a self-driving car?
+These questions make no sense.
+This is because artificial intelligence is narrow (we’ll return to the meaning of narrow AI at the end of this chapter): being able to solve one problem tells us nothing about the ability to solve another, different problem.

+### Why you can say "a pinch of AI" but not "an AI"

+The classification into AI vs non-AI is not a clear yes–no dichotomy: while some methods are clearly AI and other are clearly not AI, there are also methods that involve a pinch of AI, like a pinch of salt.
+Thus it would sometimes be more appropriate to talk about the "AIness" (as in happiness or awesomeness) rather than arguing whether something is AI or not.

 ```
+Note

+“AI” is not a countable noun
+When discussing AI, we would like to discourage the use of AI as a countable noun:
+ one AI, two AIs, and so on.
+AI is a scientific discipline, like mathematics or biology.
+This means that AI is a collection of concepts, problems, and methods for solving them.

+Because AI is a discipline, you shouldn’t say “an AI”, just like we don’t say “a biology”.
+This point should also be quite clear when you try saying something like “we need
+ more artificial intelligences.”
+That just sounds wrong, doesn’t it?
+(It does to us.)
+```

+Despite our discouragement, the use of AI as a countable noun is common.
+Take for instance, the headline [Data from wearables helped teach an AI to spot signs of diabetes](https://www.engadget.com/2018/02/07/deepheart-diabetes-cardiogram-ai/), which is otherwise a pretty good headline since it emphasizes the importance of data and makes it clear that the system can only detect signs of diabetes rather than making diagnoses and treatment decisions.
+And you should definitely never ever say anything like [Google’s artificial intelligence built an AI that outperforms any made by humans](https://futurism.com/google-artificial-intelligence-built-ai/), which is one of the all-time most misleading AI headlines we’ve ever seen (note that the headline is not by Google Research).

+The use of AI as a countable noun is of course not a big deal if what is being said otherwise makes sense, but if you’d like to talk like a pro, avoid saying "an AI", and instead say "an AI method".

 ---